cbor-wg/cbor-dns/draft-lenders-dns-cbor.md

 MNAME and RNAME are put to the beginning and end of the array, respectively, to keep their labels apart.

-The definition for MX record data can be seen in {{fig:dns-rdata-soa}}.
+The definition for SOA record data can be seen in {{fig:dns-rdata-soa}}.

 ~~~ cddl
 $$structured-ts-rd //= (